How to Use an Interview Copilot on Zoom, Google Meet & Microsoft Teams (2026)

 Like Zoom, Teams works in a browser, and the browser version gives interview copilots cleaner audio access.
 The web client (teams.microsoft.com) has near-feature-parity with the desktop app for most interview scenarios.
 If the interviewer sent a calendar invite with a Teams link, opening it should give you the option to “Use the web app instead.”

 This is the biggest Teams gotcha.
-Teams’s default screen-share behavior on some setups is “Share entire desktop” rather than “Share window.”
-If you’re asked to screen-share for a coding round or portfolio walkthrough, always pick “Share window” and specifically the window you mean to share.
+Teams’s default presentation behavior on some setups is “Share entire desktop” rather than “Share window.”
+If you’re asked to present code, a portfolio, or a case document, always pick the specific window you mean to share.

 If you accidentally share your entire desktop, your copilot window may become visible.
 This is the single most common way candidates get caught.